RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_type_component_builder.md

 ```
 ***

-After adding the file type information above, the corresponding file type plug-in would be shown to the end user in the **Options** dialog box as illustrated below.
-Your example file type plug-in will be listed under **File Types**, however, of course it does not implement any functionality yet.
-Below you see an example of how the information entered in the File Type Component Builder is presented to the user through the UI of Var:ProductName:
+After you add this information, Var:ProductName lists the file type plug-in in **Options** under **File Types**, as shown in the following example.
+At this stage, the example plug-in appears in the UI but does not provide any functionality yet.

 ![SimpleTextFilesProperties](images/SimpleTextFilesProperties.jpg)

-Of course, a File Type Component Builder file is a lot more comprehensive than what is shown here.
-As we develop the actual file type plug-in components, we will add the corresponding component references to the File Type Component Builder file step-by-step.
+The File Type Component Builder contains more than the metadata shown here.
+As you develop the file type plug-in components, add the corresponding component references to the File Type Component Builder step by step.

 >[!NOTE]
 >